Maybe (Machine Gun Kelly song): Background

 "Maybe" was first premiered on March 4, 2022, at the "Emo Nite" live event club night at Los Angeles' Avalon Hollywood venue.
 The song was released as the fourth single from Machine Gun Kelly's sixth studio album on March 16, Mainstream Sellout, after "Papercuts", "Emo Girl", and "Ay!".
 The song features members of the British rock band Bring Me the Horizon; the track is their second collaboration of 2022, following their remixed version of "Bad Habits" with Ed Sheeran.

 An acoustic variation of the song was released on June 23, 2022 alongside the release of "Life in Pink Deluxe" version of the Mainstream Sellout album.
-As of July 25th, 2022 the official audio version is approaching 300k views and over 12k likes.
+As of June 6th, 2024 the official audio version is approaching 650k views and over 16k likes.

 Themes and composition

 Rolling Stone described the song as "pop punk, albeit with some signature screaming from Sykes".
 The song features alternating vocals from Kelly and Sykes, with clean, melodic vocals throughout, and "deathcore-styled screaming" in the bridge by Sykes alone.
 The song opens up with a chant of "2,3,5!" by Kelly, as he felt the typical start of "1,2,3" was boring.
 BrooklynVegan, Louder Sound, Pitchfork and Wall of Sound compared the track to the sound of Paramore's song "Misery Business", a song that Kelly had covered in the past.
-Far Out Magazine stated that the intro sounds similar to Soundgarden's "Black Hole Sun" and that the main guitar riff sounds similar to +44's "When Your Heart Stops Beating".
 The Daily Californian described it as a combination of Everlast's "What It's Like", and AFI's "Miss Murder" and the general sound of Blink-182.
 Clash compared the guitars to Linkin Park.

 Reception

 Wall of Sound praised the song for being a "certainly decent track" and a "stand out on the album for alternative fans", whereas Kerrang! referred to it as a "massive banger".
 Clash also praised it, calling the song a "total delight".
 Other publications were less positive, critiquing it for its lack of originality.
 MetalSucks referred to it as "bland and predictable", while BrooklynVegan complained that it was too similar to Paramore's "Misery Business", to the point of declaring they felt Kelly probably owed the band royalty payments.
-Far Out Magazine called it terrible and said that the intro is "cringe-inducing".
 Sputnikmusic said that Oli Sykes outshines Baker due to not being completely tone-deaf.
 Wall of Sounds album reviewer also felt differently about the track, concluding that "expectations fell short here."